-- 2.45 Excessive moisture or Non Condensable Gases (NCGs) in the steam supply will also impair the heating efficiency of the heat exchanger and so should be avoided. - 2.46 Tests should be carried out during the Installation Qualification (IQ) and Operational Qualification (OQ) tests (see Section 3) to verify that the steam supply is sufficient for all WDs under conditions of greatest steam demand. - 2.47 Vertical rises between floors or at intermediate points of the pipework should be kept to the minimum and have a continuous fall to allow any condensate to flow by gravity in the same direction as the steam.
-Air vents and steam traps should be fitted at each vertical rise. - 2.48 The condensate discharge system should be sized to ensure that the high volume of condensate found during the initial stages of heating can be discharged without causing 'waterlogging' of the heat exchanger. - 2.49 When the steam supply pressure at the inlet to the WD exceeds the maximum value specified by the manufacturer, a pressure reducing valve should be fitted to the supply pipe at least 3m from the WD.
-Careful attention should be paid to the siting of all pressure relief valves to ensure that the WD is properly protected. - 2.50 Relief valves and their discharge pipes should be large enough to prevent the pressure in the supply pipes rising to more than 10% above the design pressure for the heat exchanger. - 2.51 The discharge pipe should terminate in a safe position outside the building.
+- 2.26 Within thermal washer disinfectors steam may be used in a heat exchanger, as a source of indirect heating for water or air to be used in the cleaning, disinfection or drying stages of the operating cycle.
+Steam used to heat process water, may be supplied from an external (mains) supply.
+Requirements for steam quality can be found in Part C of SHTM 01-02: 2020. - 2.27 Excessive moisture or Non-Condensable Gases (NCGs) in the steam supply will also impair the heating efficiency of the heat exchanger and so should be avoided. - 2.28 Tests should be carried out during the Installation Qualification (IQ) and Operational Qualification (OQ) tests (see Section 3) to verify that the steam supply is sufficient for all WDs under conditions of greatest steam demand. - Vertical rises between floors or at intermediate points of the pipework should be kept to the minimum and have a continuous fall to allow any condensate to flow by gravity in the same direction as the steam.
+Air vents and steam traps should be fitted at each vertical rise. - 2.30 The condensate discharge system should be sized to ensure that the high volume of condensate found during the initial stages of heating can be discharged without causing 'water-logging' of the heat exchanger. - 2.31 When the steam supply pressure at the inlet to the WD exceeds the maximum value specified by the manufacturer, a pressure reducing valve should be fitted to the

+- supply pipe at least 3 m from the WD.
+Careful attention should be paid to the siting of all pressure relief valves to ensure that the WD is properly protected. - 2.32 Relief valves and their discharge pipes should be large enough to prevent the pressure in the supply pipes rising to more than 10 % above the design pressure for the heat exchanger. - 2.33 The discharge pipe should terminate in a safe position outside the building.
 Steel and copper piping traditionally used for steam supply are acceptable for this application.